KryptikApp/kryptikwebapp/docs/addresses.md

 >
 > _M2toEo...RheK_

-A Solana address is a Base58-encoded string of a 256-bit ed25519 public key
+A Solana address is a Base58-encoded string of a 256-bit ed25519 public key.

 ### NEAR Protocol Address